 You’re passionate about making art accessible to all.
 How have you been able to put that passion into practice throughout your career?

 The Courtauld Institute of Art is quite small.
 An organisation that size can be quite nimble in its approach to accessibility.
 In the first year of my postgraduate course there, I was really interested in learning British Sign Language.
-With support from staff, we set up signed tours for the Courtauld gallery which meant that we could be more inclusive for people with hearing difficulties.
+With support from staff, we set up signed tours for the Courtauld Gallery which meant that we could be more inclusive for people with hearing difficulties.

-In a larger organization, such as Tate where I’ve worked for the last 18 years, there are different approaches.
+In a larger organisation, such as Tate where I’ve worked for the last 18 years, there are different approaches.
 I used to chair the Tate Staff Council so I’ve always been engaged with developing staff, deepening the discussion on art and widening accessibility for the general public.

 I’m also very invested in the ways conservation can help improve access to difficult art works.
 Teaching visitors about the materials artists use is one way of making complex pieces more accessible.
 For example, J. M. W. Turner used wax and resins in his oil paints, materials that are vulnerable and can change over time.
 This has opened up many discussions with gallery visitors about the differences between looking at a Turner painting now, compared to the 1800s.
 This can help us think about classical paintings as ‘time-based media’, a form often associated with more contemporary artworks.
 Digital projects, such as blog pieces and films, enable greater global reach too and enable conservation to be more accessible to a wider audience.